Mpowa-IO/Documents/Whitepaper.md

 Environmental indicators are generated because environment statistics are usually too numerous and detailed to meet the needs of policymakers and the general public, and often require further processing and interpretation to be meaningful.

-Environmental indicators may take various forms such as rates, ratios or proportions, and be constructed at different levels of aggregation.
-The purpose of these indicators is to assess present and future directions with respect to goals and targets, evaluate and determine the impact of specific programs, monitor progress, measure changes in a specific condition or situation over time, and con- vey messages.
+rates, ratios or proportions, and be constructed at different levels of aggregation.

-Policy frameworks such as the Millennium Development Goals (MDGs) and Sustainable Development Goals (SDGs), the Driving force-Pressure-State-Impact-Response (DPSIR) framework and national environment/sustainable development indicator sets, are typically used to identify and structure indicators.
+Millennium Development Goals (MDGs) and Sustainable Development Goals (SDGs), the Driving force-Pressure-State-Impact-Response (DPSIR) framework and national environment/sustainable development indicator sets, are typically used to identify and structure indicators.

 - Environmental indices are composite or more complex measures that combine and synthesize more than one environmental indicator or statistic and are weighted according to different methods.  - An index can provide a valuable summary measure to communicate important messages in an accessible way and, thus, raise awareness.
 However, they often raise questions regarding their proper interpretation, methodological soundness, subjectivity of the weighting, and the quality of the underlying statistics.